 Standard road bikes typically have 700c (622mm diameter) wheels, but some smaller framed road bikes may have 650c (571mm diameter) wheels.
 Standard road tires range between 20 and 30mm in width though more recently have begun coming with as large as 40mm wide tires.
 Road touring tires on the other hand are very comparable to gravel touring tires, with the main differentiator being that they are designed for smoother road surfaces.
 Road touring specific tires, like gravel touring tires are typically 30 to 50mm wide.

-To Tubeless or Not to Tubeless
+To Go Tubeless or Not to Go Tubeless

 Bicycles have been using inner tubes for a very long time with very good results until the introduction of tubeless technology which first gained popularity among mountain bikers and then expanded into wider use.
-When it is an option with your bicycle rims, tubeless is generally but not always the way to go.

 Advantages of Tubeless Tires